 "The interaction of the various political, economic and social forces as a result of the policies pursued during the 30-year history of Pakistan has brought about a polarization not only between classes, but also between the various religions.
-It is hardly a. decade when the country was dismembered for these very reasons and we are once again confronted by the spectre of further disasters.
+It is hardly a decade when the country was dismembered for these very reasons and we are once again confronted by the spectre of further disasters.
 And the state of affairs would have been as full of great misfortunes even if the fast winds of sharp changes had not been blowing along the entire south coast of Asia and the neighbouring African countries.

-"The situation existing in a neighbouring country threatens to engulf Pakistan in an extremely unhappy predicament and any political or emotional incident can initiate this process.
-The execution of Mr. Zulfikar Ali Bhutto can provide much more than a detonation.
-The subdued reaction can become vocal and ultimately turn militantly violent.
-The resultant chaos will certainly fulfill the wishes of national enemies.
+"The situation existing in a neighbouring country threatens to engulf Pakistan in an extremely unhappy predicament and any political or emotional

+The Times of India, February 27, 1979.

-157 Musawaat, February 27, 1979.
+&lt;sup>157 Musawaat, February 27, 1979.

-158 Musawaat February 9, 1979.
+&lt;sup>158 Musawaat February 9, 1979.